Poole scores 41, Thompson 31, Warriors beat Blazers 118-112 - NewsBreak

 Poole scores 41, Thompson 31, Warriors beat Blazers 118-112

-The Golden State Warriors have been working to find their defensive groove, and Draymond Green leads the charge.
-On Friday night, Green and his supporting cast got it done in crunch time.

-Jordan Poole scored 41 points, Klay Thompson made a key 3-pointer with 1:36 left and added 31, and the Warriors held off Damian Lillard and the Portland Trail Blazers 118-112 to improve the league’s best home record to 16-2.
+SAN FRANCISCO (AP) — Jordan Poole scored 41 points, Klay Thompson made a key 3-pointer with 1:36 left and added 31, and the Golden State Warriors beat the Portland Trail Blazers 118-112 on Friday night to improve the league’s best home record to 16-2.

-Green's defense keyed a late 12-0 run after the Warriors trailed by eight with 5 minutes to play, and now the reigning champions have their first four-game winning streak all season.

-“That is incredible.
-That is absolutely amazing," Green said.
-“I think we're just starting to fight.”

 Poole notched his second 40-point game in the past 15 contests.
 His 3 with 2:57 remaining got Golden State within 110-109 but he turned the ball over the next possession before Jonathan Kuminga’s driving, two-handed slam for the lead moments later.

-“All four wins required an element of grit,” coach Steve Kerr said.
-“Our fans can feel it, our fans have been great.
-I think they’re really enjoying watching this team grow.”

-The Blazers, who have lost four of five, began the third on a 19-9 burst to go ahead 75-69.
+The Blazers, who have lost four of five and five of seven, began the third on a 19-9 burst to go ahead 75-69.
 Anfernee Simons added 22 points and seven rebounds.

 Lillard and Simons were a combined 8 for 26 from long range.